ronthetech/ronthetech/README.md

 ### You can reach me on <a href="https://www.linkedin.com/in/ronjf/">LinkedIn</a> or <a href="https://twitter.com/ronjtech">Twitter: @ronjtech</a>

-Im a Tech and Code Enthusiast, Basketball Fanatic⛹🏾, and when I'm not at my computer desk, I'm usually working on old cars like my '04 BMW.
+Im a Tech and Code Enthusiast, Basketball Fanatic⛹🏾, and when I'm not at my computer desk, I'm usually working on old cars like my '04 BMW🏎️.
 <hr />

 ### :books: Recent Blog Posts